- Product Name:

 Taste characteristics at 60 ppm: green, ethereal, fruity, fresh, rum and whiskey-like.

-A clear colorless liquid with a fragrant odor.
+Methyl acetate appears as a clear colorless liquid with a fragrant odor.
 Moderately toxic.
-Flash point 14°F. Vapors heavier than air.
+Flash point 14 °F. Vapors heavier than air.

 Air & Water Reactions